IswaryaIlanchezhiyan/Iswarya_Advanced_Physical_Design_Using_OpenLANE-Sky130/README.md

 **Steps to convert magic layout to std cell LEF**

-Select Edit --> Text change the Text String and select the enable and unselect default
+Select Edit --> Text change the Text String by double clicking 'S' on I/O Ports and select the enable and unselect default

 In tkcon 2.3 main define the purpose of each port